 How to Get There

-Boulder is located just 30 miles northwest of Denver, making for easy access to the area.
+Boulder is just 30 miles northwest of Denver, making for easy access to the area.

-The easiest way to get to Boulder from the Denver area is by car — but there are bus and taxi options as well.
+The easiest way to get to Boulder from the Denver area is by car — but there are bus and taxi options also.
 Boulder’s central location makes for easy access from other places around the state.